mohsenfallahnjd/ydkjs-vuepress/src/index.md

       link: https://github.com/mohsenfallahnjd/ydkjs-vuepress
 features:
   - title: Always up to date 😃
     details: The document will be updated automatically every day.
+Last Updated in => %time%
   - title: Bookmarkable 🔖
     details: You can add it to the reading list in your browser and then continue reading whenever you are free.
   - title: Portable 🧺
     details: You can start reading from everywhere.
-  - title: Last Updated 📆
-    details: %time%

 ---